WeTransfer/wetransfer_ruby_sdk/README.md

 $ bundle exec rspec
 ```

+Please note that we use rubocop to lint this gem -- be sure to run it prior to submitting a PR for maximum mergeability.

+    $ bundle exec rubocop

+If any violations can be handled by rubocop, you can run auto-fix and it'll handle them for you, though do run the tests again and make sure it hasn't done something ... unexpected.

+    $ bundle exec rubocop -a

+Hooray!

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/wetransfer/wetransfer_ruby_sdk.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
 More extensive contribution guidelines can be found [here](https://github.com/WeTransfer/wetransfer_ruby_sdk/blob/master/.github/CONTRIBUTING.md).